Noah Lyles: 2022 to present

 Lyles' next event was the 200 m, in which he got the bronze medal with a time of 19.70, behind Letsile Tebogo and Kenny Bednarek.
 Following the event, he collapsed on the track and was taken off in a wheelchair.
 It was later confirmed that Lyles had tested positive for COVID-19 two days prior, which "affected [his] performance".
 He later stated he would not run in the 4 × 100 m or 4 × 400 m relay races.

-In November 2024, Lyles won an exhibition 50 meter race against content creator IShowSpeed for $100,000.
+In November 2024, Lyles won an exhibition 50 meter race against content creator IShowSpeed for $100,000, which was later donated to charity.
 The race was organized and refereed by MrBeast.

-In 2025, coming back from injury, Lyles won the 200 m at the Monaco Diamond League with a time of 19.88 s, beating olympic champion Letsile Tebogo.
+Lyles started the 2025 season with a 400-meter race at the Tom Jones Memorial and ran 45.87 s.
+He then suffered a tendon injury, leading him to delay the start of his season until July.
+Coming back from injury, he won the 200 m at the Monaco Diamond League with a time of 19.88 s, beating Olympic champion Tebogo.

 At the 2025 World Athletics Championships held in Tokyo, Lyles won the bronze medal in the 100 m with a time of 9.89 s.
-Lyles then clapped back in the 200 m, winning his 4th consecutive title with a time of 19.52 s.
+He rebounded in the 200 m to win his fourth consecutive title with a time of 19.52 s.
 He then proceeded to anchor the US 4 × 100 m relay team to victory with a time of 37.29 s.

+On the 16th June 2026, at the Ostrava Golden Spike, Noah Lyles set a 150m curved track world best of 14.67, beating Jamaican sprinter Kishane Thompson's previous 14.92.

 Personal life

 Lyles has posted on X that he has asthma, allergies, dyslexia, ADD, anxiety, and depression.

 He is also an anime fan, and has been seen carrying Yu-Gi-Oh! cards during competitions.

-His girlfriend is Jamaican track and field athlete Junelle Bromfield.
+His wife is Jamaican track and field athlete Junelle Bromfield.
 In October 2024, Lyles and Bromfield got engaged.
+They were married on April 4, 2026.